contiki-os/contiki/cpu/x86/mm/README.md

 protection domain boundaries in some protection domain implementations.
-The TSS task switching mechanism automatically saves and restores many registers to and from TSS data structures when switching tasks, but the paging-based protection domain implementation does not perform analogous operations.
+The TSS task switching mechanism automatically saves and restores many registers to and from TSS data structures when switching tasks, but the other protection domain implementations do not perform analogous operations.

 For the reasons described above, each protection domain should only invoke other protection domains that it trusts to properly handle data